 - Why is creating developer personas so important in the first place?

-- Who should be involved in creating your developer personas?
+- Who should be involved in creating your buyer personas?

 - How many developer personas should you create?